-- a park; or

-- a public transport stop or station; or

-- a higher order centre, district centre, local centre or neighbourhood hub (refer Overlay map - Community activities and neighbourhood hubs).
+- adjoining a park or directly opposite a park fronting the same street; or - b. within 200 metres of a public transport stop or station; or - within 200 metres of a Centre zone, or neighbourhood hub (refer Overlay map Community activities and neighbourhood hubs).